Julie and Steve Edwards travel the American west and the world from their home base in the Last Best Place – Missoula, Montana.

 A passionate traveler and lover of highways, dirt roads, and hiking trails, Julie has wandered through twenty countries in North America, Europe, Asia, Africa, and the Middle East and is always looking for the next destination.
 Julie’s travel writing and photography have been featured in the Christian Science Monitor, SA4x4 Overland Adventure Magazine, Travel Africa, She Explores, and Camas: The Nature of the West.
 Find her images at http://divinethings.format.com/

-His skills include adventure trip planning, keeping his Jeep running through ongoing mechanical alchemy, being able to drive like a local in any city he visits, and catching things that fall before they hit the ground.
+His skills include adventure trip planning, keeping their vehicles running through ongoing mechanical alchemy, being able to drive like a local in any city he visits, and catching things that fall before they hit the ground.
 He blogs with the small but knowledgeable crew at Jalopnik’s overland blog, Overland & Expedition.

 Julie and Steve have also been on the teaching staff at Overland Expo East and Overland Expo West.
-They have been exploring southern Africa for the last year from their home in Gaborone, Botswana, where Julie is a Fulbright Scholar at the University of Botswana.
+They have been exploring southern Africa for the last year and a half from their home in Gaborone, Botswana, where Julie is a Fulbright Scholar at the University of Botswana.